sokuenryan/authpass/README.md

  ### Once your project is created, click **Continue** to open the project dashboard.

-## 2. Add Firebase to Your Web App
+## Step 2.
+Add Firebase to Your Web App

   ![firebase-adding-app](./public/firebase--add-app.png)